The life cycle of a car is a lot like the life cycle of a human. It has four main stages: introduction, growth, maturity and decline.

 Auto recycling is the 16th largest industry in the country.
 Each year, about 12 million cars in the U.S. reach the end of their lives, and about 95 percent are recycled.
 Almost every part of the car is recycled, including tires, batteries, steel, radiators, transmissions and more.

-When the car hits the end of the line, it’s sold to a junk yard, where it is drained of its fluids and stripped for any parts that can be reused.
-It’s then crushed flat and sent to a shredder or hammer mill, where it is reduced to a piece of metal the size of a fist.
+When the car hits the end of the line, it’s sold to a junkyard, drained of any fluids and stripped for parts that can be reused.
+It’s then crushed and sent to a shredder, where it is reduced to a piece of metal the size of a fist.
 Parts like the rubber tires are used to make things like pavement for roads.
-Glass is used to make items like tile flooring and kitchen countertops.
+Glass is turned into tile flooring and kitchen countertops.

 There you have it.
 The life cycle of a car from start to finish.
 If you are shopping for a new or used vehicle, check out the AAA Auto Buying Program here.
 The helpful member benefit can help you save thousands on the price of a new car, plus you can read reviews and see what others are paying for the vehicle you want.